domaframework/doma/docs/entity.rst

 ------------------------------

 The tenant id fields are represented with the ``@TenantId`` annotation.
-The column corresponding to the annotated field is included in the WHERE clause of UPDATE and DELETE stetements.
+The column corresponding to the annotated field is included in the WHERE clause of UPDATE and DELETE statements.

 .. code-block:: java